logo

 Even dogs get bad days, just like us, humans.

-Dogs, like humans are entitled to having a bad day.
-I respect my dogs boundaries and give her the space she needs to get thru her tough day she's having.
+Dogs, like humans, are entitled to having a bad day.
+I respect my dog's boundaries and give her the space she needs to get through the tough day she's having.

-She's 10 1/2 years old so I would classify it not as being ‘mad' at me but rather, having a grumpy day.
-She's old, she's earned it lol
+She's 10 1/2 years old, so I would classify it not as being 'mad' at me but rather as having a grumpy day.
+She's old; she's earned it, lol.

 Even dogs get bad days, just like us, humans.